 Step 5: Consider Your Porch Foundation

 When building a porch foundation, assess your terrain, the porch size, and the climate where you live.
 The larger the porch, the more the foundation your footings will need to support.
 If you live in a snowy climate, the footings will need to sit below the frost line to remain stable and so your porch can accommodate snow without buckling.
+Research the frost line depth in your zip code for specific measurements.
 You may need to call the local utility company to find out if there are any cables buried under your future porch before you start laying your foundation.

 Step 6: Build Your Porch Foundation

 Install a ledger board on your house to support the porch.
 Then, use an auger or post digger to dig the holes for the footings.
 If you live in a colder region, you may need to dig down four feet to prevent frost heavings.
 You’ll need foundation tubes, cement, rebar, posts, and post anchors.
 Place the foundation tube in the hole, pour in the cement, and secure with rebar.
 Next, you’ll anchor the posts to the footings.
 Your porch framing will attach to these posts.

 When framing your front porch, start with the perimeter beams.
 Lay them out on top of the porch foundation and nail the end beams together.
 Check that they’re level.

 Step 8: Install the Joists

 The joists go on top of the foundation beams and support your front porch flooring.
 You’ll need to place them at regular intervals to support the weight of the porch.
 The distance depends on the size of your porch, and the recommendations from the decking manufacturer on allowable joist spacing.
 Attach them to the framing with galvanized screws and check that they’re level.
 When you’re certain they’re aligned, attach the joist fasteners to hold them in place.